 This domain deals with controls that define the roles and responsibilities of employees when things go wrong (aka, there is a security breach).
 Who should be informed in the case of a breach?
 Who can make decisions?
 What are the must-dos in case of a breach?
-The controls here detail the incident response and reporting process in case of a security incident and also require defining the corrective action after one.
-Learnings and collection of evidence is also included here.
+The controls here detail the incident response and reporting process in case of a security incident and require defining the corrective action after one.
+Learnings and collection of evidence are also included here.

 - Continuous monitoring system with periodic review access